-Confident of ongoing support from Australia’s Labor government, the major liquefied natural gas (LNG) exporters are thumbing their noses at any suggestion that they reign in domestic gas prices, despite soaring profits due to the US-NATO proxy war against Russia in Ukraine.
+Confident of ongoing support from Australia’s Labor government, the major liquefied natural gas (LNG) exporters are thumbing their noses at any suggestion that they rein in domestic gas prices, despite soaring profits due to the US-NATO proxy war against Russia in Ukraine.

 Confronted by outrage from domestic consumers who are being hit by a cost-of-living crisis, as well as complaints by businesses that depend heavily on gas, the government is claiming it may take some action.